 - Self-Inquiry: Asking the question “Who am I?” and being present for what arises.

-There is a very beautiful metaphor from the Zen tradition, “The finger that points to the Moon,” which describes the relationship between the technical elements of practice and the Ineffable.
-It suggests that we should never remain focused on the finger, but always look in the direction it points.
+There is a lovely metaphor from the Zen tradition that describes the relationship between the technical elements of practice and the Ineffable: “The finger that points to the Moon.”
+This suggests that you shouldn’t remain focused on the finger, but always look in the direction it points.

-In a similar way, these three attitudes are just like “fingers” that point to the “Moon” of Supreme Consciousness.
-They are just pointers or doors to the Vastness of our Being.
-Therefore, these attitudes don’t have a value in themselves, but just in connection with what they might reveal.
+Similarly, these three technical aspects are like “fingers” pointing to the “Moon” of Consciousness.
+They are just pointers or doors to the vastness of your Being.
+They don’t have value in themselves, but only in connection with what they reveal.

-For example, we can focus on the chest area and this can definitely, in time, bring an increased level of concentration, mental clarity, and awareness of our emotions.
-But all these are limited to the domain of our personality.
+For example, you can focus on the chest area, which can eventually bring an increased level of concentration, mental clarity, and awareness of the emotions.
+But these are limited to the domain of your personality.

-In the same way, both of the other two attitudes, the pauses after inhalation and exhalation, and the question “Who am I?” can lead us to that domain which transcends the limits of individuality.
+Additionally, being aware of the pauses after inhalation and exhalation and asking “Who am I?” can lead you to that domain beyond personal limitations.

-Therefore, Hridaya Meditation, while using these tools, finally goes beyond them, becoming a natural way of celebrating the Freedom and Joy of our Real Being.
+Therefore, Hridaya Meditation, while using these tools, finally goes beyond them, becoming a natural way of celebrating the Freedom and Joy of your true Self.